 A major application that benefits from long records of reanalysis and climate model data is the search for analogs.
-Methods based on analogs, which rely on the retrieval of similar weather patterns, are used for forecasting \cite{vandendool1989new}, as Lorenz already proposed in 1969 \cite{lorenz1969atmospheric}, or for the calculation of the local attractor properties, such as the instantaneous dimension, a proxy for the predictability \cite{faranda2017dynamical}.
-In analog data assimilation, the analogs can be searched in historical data archives \cite{lguensat2017analog} or constructed via generative machine learning methods, such as variational AE \cite{yang2021machine} or generative adversarial networks.
-Besides statistical and dynamical downscaling, higher resolution weather and climate information can be obtained using analog methods \cite{zorita1999analog,ghilain2022large} or neural network-based techniques \cite{rozoff2022comparison}.
-Finally, analogs are a cornerstone of a novel climate change attribution approach that accounts for changes in atmospheric circulation patterns \cite{faranda2022climate}.
+Methods based on analogs, which rely on the retrieval of similar weather patterns, are used for forecasting \citep{vandendool1989new}, as Lorenz already proposed in 1969 \citep{lorenz1969atmospheric}, or for the calculation of local attractor properties, such as the instantaneous dimension, a proxy for predictability \citep{faranda2017dynamical}.
+In analog data assimilation, the analogs can be searched in historical data archives \citep{lguensat2017analog} or constructed via generative machine learning methods, such as variational AE \citep{yang2021machine} or generative adversarial networks.
+Besides statistical and dynamical downscaling, higher resolution weather and climate information can be obtained using analog methods \citep{zorita1999analog,ghilain2022large} or neural network-based techniques \citep{rozoff2022comparison}.
+Finally, analogs are a cornerstone of a novel climate change attribution approach that accounts for changes in atmospheric circulation patterns \citep{faranda2022climate}.

-As a downside to the growing datasets, however, looking up analogs in these vast records becomes increasingly computationally expensive as the dimensionality of the data and length of the dataset increases.
+As a downside to the growing datasets, however, looking up analogs in these vast records becomes increasingly computationally expensive as the dimensionality of the data and length of the datasets increase.
 As looking up analogs by minimizing Euclidian distance can be practically infeasible, many approaches have been proposed to quickly retrieve similar patterns of one or more atmospheric variables.
-These are based on dimensionality reduction (DR) techniques such as the popular classical method PCA (Principal Component Analysis).
-To capture the nonlinearity of the data, other techniques were developed \cite{van2009dimensionality}.
-UMAP (Uniform Manifold Approximation and Projection) is one such technique \cite{mcinnes2018umap}, which can be combined with advanced search algorithms to find the analog in a fast and accurate way \cite{franch2019mass}.
-DR is also combined with other data analysis techniques, such as clustering \cite{neal2016flexible} \cite{chattopadhyay2020predicting}, or topological techniques, such as persistent homology, for finding weather regimes.
+These are based on dimensionality reduction (DR) techniques such as the popular classical PCA method.
+To capture the nonlinearity of the data, other techniques were developed \citep{van2009dimensionality}.
+UMAP (Uniform Manifold Approximation and Projection) is one such technique \citep{mcinnes2018umap}, which can be combined with advanced search algorithms to find the analog in a fast and accurate way \citep{franch2019mass}.
+DR is also combined with other data analysis techniques, such as clustering \citep{neal2016flexible, chattopadhyay2020predicting}, or topological techniques, such as persistent homology \citep{strommen2022topological}, for finding weather regimes.